pagalvin/tsbook/chapter05_AdvancedTypes.md

 - This article plus video covers pretty much the same ground as I do with interfaces above, with but with a lot fewer words :). http://tech.queryhome.com/153271/what-is-interface-in-typescript?utm_source=dlvr.it&utm_medium=twitter
 - A lengthy article that talks about using interfaces and unions to model data:  https://www.triplet.fi/blog/different-approaches-to-modeling-data-with-typescript/
 - TypeScript 2.4 (which came out just as I was finished version 1.0 of this book) introduces string enums!
 You can read about them straight from Microsoft's blog: https://blogs.msdn.microsoft.com/typescript/2017/06/12/announcing-typescript-2-4-rc/.
 That blog is a very good source and you should keep an eye on it regularly.
+- TypeScript provides more sophisticated support for enums.
+You are not limited to assigning integers and in fact, you can assign values that are computed at runtime.
+This is best explained by the TypeScript language handbook web site here: [https://www.typescriptlang.org/docs/handbook/enums.html](https://www.typescriptlang.org/docs/handbook/enums.html)

 # Summary and Recap

+This chapter introduced interfaces for the first time in their capacity as data describers.
+Interfaces may be empty, they can describe a collection of primitive values (number, string, etc.).
+You can create one interface and extend it to another.
+They can represent nested objects, including deeply nested objects such as overly complex SharePoint JSON payloads.

+You also read about enumerations and union types.
+Both of these help make programmer intent clear and help you avoid making mistakes in your code by ensuring that only certain types of values or objects can be passed into functions.

+We're going to pause from heady subjects and diverge into template strings next.
+It's a nice and simple subject before we get into classes.

 ---

 [^1]: If you aren't familiar with this SOLID acronym, it's probably worth your time checking it out.
 [This scotch.io write-up is a good start](https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design) (https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design).

 [^2]: Empty interfaces aren't typically all that useful, but this article on binary searches in TypeScript provides one: https://blog.hellojs.org/implement-binary-search-in-typescript-using-generics-with-useful-refactorings-a4bcda932d7.
-This one may be a little on the complex side given where we are in the book, but it's worth coming back to once you finished.
+This one may be a little on the complex side given where we are in the book, but it's worth coming back to once you finish.

 [^3]: There are a ridiculous number of ways to clone JavaScript objects.
-The approach I used in these examples comes from this celver blog post: http://heyjavascript.com/4-creative-ways-to-clone-objects/
+The approach I used in these examples comes from this clever blog post: http://heyjavascript.com/4-creative-ways-to-clone-objects/

 [^4]: It's pretty obvious that a property named "TotalPages" would be numeric.
 However, as this chapter progresses, you'll see how interface show developer intent when describing a less obvious properties.